 Steam Does Not Puff That Way

-Between the combined weight of the engine, the aforementioned extravagant amounts of fuel, and the water required to make a boiler function, steam powered flying machines are a flat impossibility (there is no way to make a steam engine efficient enough to overcome all that extra weight).
-There's a reason that hot air balloons were the only form of human flight until the internal combustion engine.
+- Between the combined weight of the engine, the aforementioned extravagant amounts of fuel, and the water required to make a boiler function, it is often stated that steam powered flying machines are a flat impossibility (there is no way to make a steam engine efficient enough to overcome all that extra weight).
+This is not actually true.
+Steam-powered aeroplanes have been made and flown.

 Space is not an Ocean / Space is not like Flying in Atmosphere